-In 1884, when Darrell's Great Grandfather Frederick Gustav Schoeneberg was 17 years old, he traveled by Steam Ship from the port in Bremen, Germany to New York and then on to the Town of Leeds, Wisconsin.
+In 1884, Frederick Gustav Schoeneberg was 17 years old and traveled by Steam Ship from the port in Bremen, Germany to New York and then on to the Town of Leeds, Wisconsin.
 A year later, his parents Emelia & August joined him.

 Emelia had an Uncle named Johann Heinrich Ludwig Kind (a.k.a - H.L.
 Kind) already living in Portage, WI.
 H.L. had arrived here in September of 1848.
 He worked in the grain elevators along the Portage canal for 8 years, before opening his own grocery store.